 Thankfully, this issue can be resolved by adding the correct amounts of quality supplements to the homemade food.

-(Commercial dog food manufacturers do the exact same thing except that they probably don’t use the highest quality supplements available in their food.
-In fact many companies source their vitamins and minerals from China)
+Commercial dog food manufacturers do the exact same thing except that they typically use low quality synthetic supplements - often from China.

 There are a few companies that are run by certified veterinary nutritionists that sell supplements especially for this purpose.